The Spirit Of Spring

 A few drops in a vaporiser refreshes the air around you and is highly invigorating when you are suffering from the late winter blues.
 Grapefruit is another reviving essential oil that is guaranteed to pep you up at any time and it blends easily with many other essential oils to produce a spring-like fragrance.

 For a thoroughly enlivening experience, add 2 drops of pine or silver fir, 2 drops of grapefruit and 1 drop of may chang essential oils to your vaporiser and you will soon start to feel refreshed and more alive.
 Substitute the may chang with basil and the fragrance begins to develop a real ‘springtime’ feel which is perfect for this time of year.

 Don’t be afraid to experiment with the proportions of each essential oil, since this is how you learn to produce a nice balanced blend and it can be great fun.
-This month you can find these essential oils (and more) together with a free storage box on offer here.
+During April 2019 you can find these essential oils (and more) together with a free storage box on offer here.